 STATE ALTRUISTIC PROJECT

-The state altruistic chairman recommends a state altruistic project to the executive board for approval at the fall board meeting.
+The state altruistic chair recommends a state altruistic project to the executive board for approval at the fall board meeting.
 Chapters and individuals may make donations for the project at the state convention.
 Donations may be in cash or by check (made out to Indiana Alpha Delta Kappa).

 STATE ARCHIVES